msimerson/sentry/README.md

 - update

     Check the most recent version of sentry against the installed version and update if a newer version is available.
+This is most reliable when LWP::UserAgent is installed.

 # EXAMPLES